stefanobartoletti/bricks-docs/docs/theme/javascript/README.md

 Only in **Production**:

-- The final bundles are minified with UglifyJS.
+- The final bundles are minified with [Terser](https://terser.org/).

 ## Enqueues